ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

   required explicit import fallbacks and dynamic module loading so both pytest stubs and the live runtime share a single implementation without relying on the ambient `src` namespace.
+- Progressive stages must resize any accompanying `noise_mask` in lockstep with the latent—otherwise sampler inputs drift after the first upscale.
+Keeping the mask synchronized per stage (and covering it with targeted tests) guards inpaint workflows against subtle misalignment bugs.